pynufft/pynufft/README.md

 - Based on numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).
 - Provides the python interface including forward transform, adjoint transform and other routines.
 - Provides 1D/2D/3D examples for further developments.
-- (Experimental) Supporting NUFFT on NVIDIA's graphic processing units (GPUs).
+- (Experimental) Supporting NUFFT on NVIDIA's graphic processing units (GPUs) and multi-core CPU platforms.

 ### Limitations

-In Numpy, the default fft library is fftpack, so the speed of NUFFT transform may be suboptimal.
+In Numpy, the default fft library is fftpack, so the speed of NUFFT transform may optimized by FFTW.

-Python was limited by Global Interpret Lock (GIL).
-So you would need cython to release GIL and speed up for loops.

-However, Anaconda Python environment and Intel's Python seems to provide openmp support for many critical computations.
+Check out the tutorial (http://jyhmiinlin.github.io/pynufft/misc/fftw.html)

 ### Other nufft implementations in Python: